island-is/island.is/libs/localization/README.md

 ## Message Declaration

-To declare a message you have to provide an `id` and a `defaultMessage`, `description` is optional but recommended.
+To declare a message you have to provide a unique `id`.
+The `defaultMessage` and `description` fields are optional, but recommended.

 You can declare a message by:

 - Using `formatMessage` method from the `useLocale` hook